alkavan/microbus/README.md

 The `microbus` namespace provides a simple yet efficient event-bus and event-loop implementation in C++17.
 This library includes classes to manage subscriptions, event notifications, and asynchronous event processing.
+The bus component can be used in a simple subscribe/trigger scenario, or, in a complex multi-threading scenario.

+## Key Features

+- **Thread-Safe**: Both `event_bus` and `event_loop` classes use mutexes to ensure thread-safety.
+- **Type Erasure**: Handlers are type-erased, allowing storage of various callable objects in a unified manner.
+- **Asynchronous Processing**: Events can be processed asynchronously using the `event_loop` class.
+- **Automatic Cleanup**: Event handlers are automatically cleaned up when unsubscribed or when the event bus is cleared.
+- **Flexible Subscription Management**: Supports multiple subscribers per event and manages them using unique subscription IDs.
+- **Context Helper Class**: Helps operate the bus and loop pair in common application use-cases.

 ## Overview